Applies to: System Center Configuration Manager (Current Branch)

 End of support notices added for Android and Windows Phone

-New notices have been added for end of support for Android and Windows Phone versions.
+New notices were added for end of support for Android and Windows Phone versions.
 For details, see Notices.

 New in Microsoft Intune